kenan-rhoton/wargame/scenarios/test.markdown

 At the end of a player's Initiative turn, if that player has more models within 3" of the objective than the opponent, that player gains a Victory Point.

-When a unit is destroyed, the opposing player gains 3 Victory Points immediately.
+When a unit is destroyed, the opposing player gains 1 Victory Point immediately.

 When both players have played 5 turns, the game ends, and the player with the most Victory Points is the winner.
 In case of a tie, whoever currently controls the objective is the winner.
 Otherwise, the game is a draw.